b2io/base2.io/_content/jobs/03-react.md

 ### Requirements

-- Professional experience creating applications with ReactJS
+- Professional experience creating applications with the React Framework
-- Competency with ReactJS concepts and patterns such as Hooks, state, and lifecycle
+- Competency with ReactJS concepts and patterns such as Hooks, state, and component lifecycle
-- JavaScript proficiency
 - Familiarity with cross-browser compatibility testing
 - Competency using debugging tools and troubleshooting
 - Comfortable with direct client contact and communication

-### Front-end Technologies We Frequently Use
+### Technologies We Frequently Use

-- JavaScript ES6+ (React, Redux, Aurelia)
+- JavaScript ES6+ (React, Redux)
 - React Native
 - Gatsby
 - GraphQL